96boards/website/help/YYYY-MM-DD-new-template.md

 ---
 # Name of Blog Author - (In a future update this will be a reference to the authors entry in yaml db.)
 author: John Smith
-# If you want the post to display comments assign this variable to true.
-comments: true
 # Date of the post - has to be in the past otherwise Jekyll will see it as a future post.
 date: 2017-07-20 12:00:00+00:00
-# Layout for the Post
-layout: post
 # Title of the blog post.
 title: 96boards OpenHours Recap
 # This is the featured background image of the blog which resides under /assets/images/blog/